pknielski/pknielski.github.io/_posts/2019-07-06-basilgimlet.md

 Simple syrup

 -sugar dissolved into water in a particular ratio.
 You can make it yourself or buy it.
 It's super easy to make, but if it's easier to buy it, do it.
-Here's one brand.

-*bottle of simple syrup*

 Make it yourself: It's a one to one ratio: one cup of sugar and one cup of water.
 Basically you are dissolving the sugar into the water and making sugar water.
 Heat the sugar and water combo to a boil.
 Boil gently until the water is clear (all sugar solids are dissolved).
 Make sure you let it cool to room temperature; it will also last in the fridge for a month or two.